-The GridPix detector will be further tested and developed in view of a TPC that will be installed in a heavy ion experiment at the EIC.
+The GridPix detector will be further tested and developed in view of a TPC that will be installed in a heavy ion experiment at the EIC or other future colliders.
 A follow up paper is in preparation on the measured dE/dx or dN/dx resolution and other performance topics.

-367 Acknowledgements
+Acknowledgements